 Sports and Entertainment Management: This is a one-credit, one-semester course designed for students to continue their study of the sports, entertainment, and recreation industry including the impact of the internet marketing and international marketing in this area.
 Other topics include market research, market segmentation, and sponsorships as well as planning, implementing, and evaluation SER events.
 The course will also cover working with agents and personal managers and appraising the role of labor unions in SER.
 Additional study will be focused on developing a career plan in the field.

 Prerequisites: Sports and Entertainment Marketing Grades: 11, 12

-Opportunities in Hospitality and Tourism: This course examines the components of the hospitality and tourism industry, including attractions, lodging, transportation, and food and beverage.
+Travel and Tourism Marketing: This course examines the components of the hospitality and tourism industry, including attractions, lodging, transportation, and food and beverage.
 Other topics include the history, political, social, and cultural impacts hospitality and tourism have had on local, state and global environments.
 Students will develop competencies in the areas of communication, customer service, marketing, industry, technology, economics, and management functions, and will be provided with opportunities for hands-on, real-world applications.
 Applying academic skills from other disciplines (e.g., mathematics, science, English, history/social science) is also a part of this course.

 Prerequisite: None Grades: 10, 11, 12

 Entrepreneurship Education: This is a one-credit, one-semester course designed for students who wish to concentrate on strategies for career development through ownership/management of their own businesses.
 Although individual skills are emphasized, the focus of the course is on development of a business plan, including the following: Determination of type of business enterprise, legal considerations, location selection, financing, steps in getting the enterprise started, marketing strategy, and interaction with successful entrepreneurs.